Alyssa Milano: 2000s

-2011–present
+2010s and 2020s

 In 2011, Milano appeared in two comedy films, Hall Pass and New Year's Eve.
 In 2013, Milano created the comic book series Hacktivist, which was written by Jackson Lanzing and Collin Kelly, drawn by Marcus To, and published by Archaia Entertainment.
 The book, which explores the modern world of hacking and global activism, is described as "a fast-paced cyber-thriller about friendship and freedom in a time of war".
 The publication was released digitally in late 2013, while the first print edition issue of the four-issue miniseries was published in January 2014.
 A hardcover edition collecting all four issues was released in July 2014.
 The series received positive reviews, as it holds a score of 8.1 out of 10 at the review aggregator website Comic Book Roundup.

-In June 2013, she played Savannah Davis in ABC drama series Mistresses, which is about the scandalous lives of four girlfriends, but she left the show after season two, due to conflict between filming location and family issue.
+In June 2013, she played Savannah Davis in ABC drama series Mistresses, which is about the scandalous lives of four girlfriends, but she left the show after season two, due to conflict between filming location and family issues.
 She signed on as host and judge Project Runway: All Stars beginning with season three.
 On March 2, 2015, Milano was a guest host on The Talk.
 In September 2015, Milano began to make appearances as a brand ambassador for the preschool television channel Sprout, being billed as the network's "mom-bassador".
 In 2017 and 2018, Milano joined the cast of two Netflix comedy series: Wet Hot American Summer: Ten Years Later and Insatiable.
 In 2018 she was cast in the lead role in Tempting Fate, based on the best-selling book by Jane Green.

 In 2019, she released a children's book Hope: Project Middle School Book which is part of her 'Hope' book series which she co-authors with Debbie Rigaud.
 Also in 2019, Milano began hosting the podcast Alyssa Milano: Sorry Not Sorry.
 The podcast deals with social and political commentary and frequently features actors, activists, and political luminaries.
 In 2020, Milano was a recurring star on the Quibi comedy The Now.
 In 2021, Milano was cast to star in the Netflix film adaptation of Nora Roberts' novel Brazen Virtue.

 In October 2021, Milano's book Sorry Not Sorry was released.
 It contains 32 essays describing her activism and thoughts on current political and social issues.
 On October 29, 2021, she signed a first-look production deal with A&E Studios.
 She also signed a deal with the United Talent Agency (UTA) more recently, on December 13, 2021.
+Milano will perform the role of Roxie Hart in Chicago on Broadway in the fall of 2024.